JoelWukusick/controlled/README.md

 # ControlLED
 ControlLED is a user interface for controlling an LED light panel.
 It allows users to create gradients or custom designs on a 12x12 matrix, save their designs, and connect to a local LED panel.
-See a deployed version at http://ec2-3-133-103-243.us-east-2.compute.amazonaws.com:4000.

 ## Use